vipinnarayane/California-Housing-Price-Prediction/README.md

 ## References

-- The California Housing Dataset, available through the course.
+- The California Housing Dataset (housing.csv), available through the course.
 - Documentation and articles on Machine Learning Regression models.